FavioVazquez/kaggle-learning/README.md

 ## Contributions

-Add your notebook to the `contrib` folder inside every course, and be sure to chech the [template for creating a PR](https://github.com/FavioVazquez/kaggle-learning/blob/master/PULL_REQUEST_TEMPLATE.md).
+Add your notebook to the `contrib` folder inside every course, and be sure to check the [template for creating a PR](https://github.com/FavioVazquez/kaggle-learning/blob/master/PULL_REQUEST_TEMPLATE.md).

  # Principal developer and maintainer: